rbw/aiosnow/docs/index.rst

 Introduction
 ============

-This is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow that works with modern versions of Python and utilizes the stdlib `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library.
+The aiosnow library is a simple, lightweight and extensible tool for interacting with ServiceNow.
+It utilizes asyncio and especially shines when building high-concurrency backend applications on top of the ServiceNow platform, but can be used for scripting as well.

-For usage examples, visit `github.com/rbw/aiosnow/examples <https://github.com/rbw/aiosnow/tree/master/examples>`_.
+For usage examples, please visit `github.com/rbw/aiosnow/examples <https://github.com/rbw/aiosnow/tree/master/examples>`_.

 Requirements